suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 These failure reasons MAY be combined with retry mechanisms prior to marking a manifest as invalid.

-Selecting an older manifest in the event of failure of the latest valid manifest is a robustness mechanism that is necessary for supporting the requirements in {{RFC9019}}, section 3.5.
+Selecting an older manifest in the event of failure of the latest valid manifest is a robustness mechanism that is necessary for supporting the requirements in {{RFC9019, Section 3.5}}.
 It may not be appropriate for all applications.
 In particular Trusted Execution Environments MAY require a failure to invoke a new installation, rather than a rollback approach.
-See {{RFC9124}}, Section 4.2.1 for more discussion on the security considerations that apply to rollback.
+See {{RFC9124, Section 4.2.1}} for more discussion on the security considerations that apply to rollback.

 Following these initial tests, the manifest processor clears all parameter storage.
 This ensures that the manifest processor begins without any leaked data.